intjelic/python-sfml/doc/source/api/graphics.rst

    center instead.
 And if we set the origin to (10, 10), it will be transformed around its bottom-right corner.

-   To keep the :class:`sfml.graphics.Transformable` class simple, there's only one origin for all the components.
+   To keep the :class:`Transformable` class simple, there's only one origin for all the components.
 You cannot position the sprite relatively to its top-left corner while rotating it around its center, for example.
-To do such things, use :class:`sfml.graphics.Transform` directly.
+To do such things, use :class:`Transform` directly.

-   :class:`sfml.graphics.Transformable` can be used as a base class.
-It is often combined with :class:`sfml.graphics.Drawable` -- that's what SFML's sprites, texts and shapes do. ::
+   :class:`Transformable` can be used as a base class.
+It is often combined with :class:`Drawable` -- that's what SFML's sprites, texts and shapes do. ::

-      class MyEntity(sfml.graphics.TransformableDrawable):
+      class MyEntity(sf.TransformableDrawable):
          def draw(self, target, states):
+            sf.TransformableDrawable.draw(self, target, states)
             states.transform *= get_transform()
             target.draw(..., states)